freedomofpress/securedrop/docs/development/testing_application_tests.rst

 Installation
 ------------

-The application tests are installed automatically in the Development and App-Staging VMs, based on the contents of ``securedrop/requirements/test-requirements.txt``.
+The application tests are installed automatically in the development and app-staging VMs, based on the contents of ``securedrop/requirements/test-requirements.txt``.
 If you wish to change the dependencies, see :ref:`updating_pip_dependencies`.